sorens/northatlantic86/docs/north_atlantic_86_manual.md

 1. When attacking submarines fire two torpedoes at their target.
 After each attack, there is a ten precent chance that the sub's torpedo supply will be exhausted.
 The sub must undergo refit in port to regain its torpedo capability.

 1. After a submarine attack, the ASW ships in the target TF will attempt to track and attack the sub.
 The ASW ships may fire either ASW or AST systems at the sub.
-The probability of getting a shot at the sub is affected by sub speed.
-ASW ship speed, sub EW strength, ASW ship's sonar strength, and ASW/ AST system's range.
+The probability of getting a shot at the sub is affected by sub speed, ASW ship speed, sub EW strength, ASW ship's sonar strength, and ASW/AST system's range.
 The probability of sinking the sub is affected by ASW/ AST system's accuracy.

 1. The Range/Accuracy of the ASW and AST systems is listed below: